paulbuis/Programming-Languages-Go/README.md

 These stacks are "segmented" meaning they do not require large contiguous blocks of memory, instead consisting of a linked structure of chunks of memory.
 This allows many simultaneous goroutines to be active without consuming lots of memory to support them.

+The number of active threads used to support goroutines is normally controlled by the GOMAXPROCS environment variable.
+It can also be controlled by using the GOMAXPROCS function in the package named "runtime."
+The function runtime.NumCPU() can be used to query the number of logical CPUS ("cores") available.
+Note that the number of active threads does not include threads that are blocked doing I/O or reading/writing from a channel.
+If the number of active tasks exceeds the number of available active threads, the Go language runtime is responsible for figuring out how to share threads across tasks.
+It is questionalbe practice to set GOMAXPROCS larger than NumCPU, since that will require the OS to timeslice threads over CPU cores which will incur additional context swtiching overhead.

 Here is an example run of this program:
 ```